StadlerlabRice/WW-CoV2-project/COVID_WW_tasks-list.md

 1. Do the y-axis renaming thing (like plate_reader plotting) to take col names to meaningful long names using a lookup list -- to prevent errors from manually passing the name in //but will make it less usable outside the pipeline?

-# 16-11-21 - covid tasks
+# Covid tasks
+16-11-21

-_(in branch: grab_composite_assignment)_ 1.
+- [x] _(in branch: grab_composite_assignment)_ 1.
 Add sample registry new column : grab vs composite
-(done) 2.
+- [x] (done) 2.
 Make the code plot stuff -- focus on pMMoV data -- + Kyle

 _(optional)_ --
-(done) 3.
-Clean up the github to ignore csv / xlsx files (done) 4.
+- [x] (done) 3.
+Clean up the github to ignore csv / xlsx files
+- [x] (done) 4.
 Update the code to output in specific places ..
-I'm tired of maintaining this, let's ignore this since I'm not the one using the script regularly
+	- I'm tired of maintaining this, let's ignore this since I'm not the one using the script regularly

+## Bugs
+- [ ] Fixed with `^DI$`.
+As for the E sample issue, it's been a recurring issue for some time.
+I just always copy paste it from the complete data sheet and fix the formatting manually.
+Most recently it would've occurred on plate 561 with 063022 EDDI.
+It also happens with EDIM, but that's a school sample so we haven't had it in a while

+## Features
+- [ ] Add the default volume for new targets so they don't need to be accounted for in the ddPCR template volume sheet : `1-processing_functions.R` lines 72-77.
+Or make a default entry in the same sheet for folks to know about
+	- Where should the name entered match to- the template sheet or the ddPCR well?

 # 9-4-22 - plotting tasks for Lauren